Public Health Major

 Public Health, B.A.

 This degree type is perfect for students who want to focus more on communication, policy or health promotion programs.
-Specialize your degree by choosing either the global health concentration or the maternal and child health concentration.
+Specialize by choosing either the global health concentration or the maternal and child health concentration.

-View Curriculum: Public Health, B.A.
+View Curriculum: Public Health, Global Health Concentration, B.A.

 Public Health, B.S.